 You can also list additional categories or keywords to describe your app.
 These may be used to improve search relevance in the future, or to influence future versions of the category list.
 The following list describes the categories that you can choose for your web app.
 The categories might change; if that happens, your web app might be recategorized.

-HR, Legal & Logistics
+ERP & Logistics

 Marketing & Analytics